 If you’ve heard of business loan refinancing, you may think it’s the same as merchant cash advance consolidation, but these aren’t exactly the same.

-It’s true that both can potentially lower your interest rate and/or lengthen your payment term.
+It’s true that both can potentially lower your interest rate and/or change your payment term.
 However, when you refinance, you’re replacing one MCA with a new one or with a small business term loan.
 When you opt for an MCA consolidation, you’re rolling multiple MCAs into a new MCA or other type of business loan.

 Recommended: Refinancing Your Student Loans While Starting a Business